Bachelor’s in Finance Program Guide

 Students who possess a critical, analytical mind and are interested in the markets and balance sheets may find a fulfilling career in finance.
 Success in this field also requires good communication skills, a strong business acumen, and the ability to see setbacks as challenges.

 Graduates with a bachelor's degree in finance will find that career demand varies by field.
-For example, the BLS projects that jobs for financial analysts will grow by 6% from 2020-2030, which is about as fast as the average employment growth rate for all occupations.
-In contrast, the projected employment growth for management analysts and market research analysts is 14% and 22%, respectively.
+For example, the BLS projects that jobs for financial analysts will grow by 8% from 2023-2033, which is faster than the average employment growth rate for all occupations.
+In contrast, the projected employment growth for management analysts and market research analysts is 10% and 13%, respectively.

 A bachelor's degree in finance requires about 120 credits and takes four years of full-time enrollment to complete.
 However, some schools offer accelerated tracks that can reduce the time to completion.
 Additionally, many programs allow students to transfer up to 90 credits from another institution.